-Identify adolescents at risk of or experiencing severe depression and immediately connect them to trauma-informed/sensitive screening, treatment, and social
+Identify adolescents at risk of or experiencing severe depression and immediately connect them to trauma-informed/sensitive screening, treatment, and social support services.

-Strategy 2 support services.

-Action 1 Implement universal screening for suicide risk in all primary, hospital (especially emergency department care), behavioral health, and crisis response settings.
-Measure Increase the number of primary care, hospital, behavioral health and emergency room departments universally screening for suicide risk
+Implement universal screening for suicide risk and depression in all primary, hospital (especially emergency department care), behavioral health, and crisis response settings.